 Sub-surface mining is the extraction of any minerals from underground caves and caverns.
 Harvestable minerals are often the only minerals found while sub-surface mining.
 This technique is often called "FPS mining" or "Hand mining", and is a mining technique that does not require the use of any dedicated mining ship.
 FPS mining is currently only available by using the Pyro RYT Multi-tool with an OreBit Mining Attachment and often accompanied by a MacFlex Rucksack Core.

-Mining Vessels
+Mining Ships

 MISC Prospector